Learn how to increase your Building’s Valuation through Energy Efficiency

 Introduction

-In the bustling real estate market of New York City, reducing operating costs not only enhances the profitability of a building but can also significantly increase its market valuation.
+In the bustling real estate market of New York City, reducing operating costs through energy efficiency not only enhances the profitability of a building but can also significantly increase its market valuation.
 For building owners and investors, understanding the relationship between energy efficiency, operating costs, and property value is crucial.
 Remarkably, a reduction in operating costs by just $1 per square foot can potentially boost a building’s valuation by up to $9 per square foot.
 This blog explores how investing in energy efficiency projects with quick payback periods and long-term savings can achieve such financial gains.

 BOMA BOMANY rreduce operating costs